information and resources

-As parents and carers of children, there a number of key steps we can take to build resilience and protect our kids against sexual harm.
-With 1 in 5 Aussie kids experiencing some form of sexual harm before their 18th birthday, the good news is that for the most part, child sexual assault is preventable.
-With 85 – 95 percent of offenders being known to the family, parents are uniquely placed to protect their children.
+As parents and carers of children there a number of key steps we can take to build resilience and protect our kids from sexual assault and exploitation.
+With 1 in 5 Aussie kids experiencing some form of sexual harm before their 18th birthday, the good news is that for the most part, child sexual assault and exploitation is preventable.

 By educating and empowering yourself, your children and their carers, we can minimise the risk of harm and make Australia the safest place in the world to raise a child.

 Easy steps you can take to empower your child with personal safety skills.

 Tips and strategies to protect your child online.

 Sort the fact from the fiction when it comes to child sexual assault and exploitation.

 Information sheets and resources for parents and caregivers.

 1 in 5 children will be sexually harmed in some way before their 18th birthday.

 As with most statistics in this area, there are few that are definitive.
 We have taken the 1 in 5 statistic from a number of different studies over the years.
 It is important to note that this includes the continuum of sexual behaviours – from non-contact offences such as grooming, online offences and exposure through to the contact such as fondling and penetrative offences: Some of the research we base this statistic on include:

 - In Australia, approximately 1 in 3 females and 1 in 7 males report having experienced some form of child sexual abuse (Quadara & Miller, 2014, Sexual abuse and exploitation prevention: Effective responses, Australian Institute of Family Studies).